ClaytonLoraine/button/README.md

   by Clayton Loraine

-  Uses snippets of code by Scuba Steve, Michael James, and J. Cameron Privett
+  Uses snippets of code by J. Cameron Privett, Scuba Steve, and Michael James